PPC keyword research is an essential part of a PPC campaign. Our guide will show you how to find the right keywords – the smart way.

 PPC keyword tools

-There are some fantastic keyword research tools to take advantage of, with lots of capabilities outside the confines of PPC.
+Away from Google’s Keyword Planner, there are some other fantastic keyword research tools to take advantage of, with lots of capabilities outside the confines of PPC.

 If you want to know about tools specific to Google Ads, you should read our article on the best Google Ads tools.